 CDS 204 4 credits

 Group Process in Chemical Dependency Treatment

 Theoretical foundation of group counseling as applied to alcohol/drug treatment.
 Use of groups in inpatient and outpatient treatment.
 Use of information in groups to foster change and growth.
-Dynamics of group interaction/group composition; goal-setting; managing tasks, roles and normative boundaries; skill practice.
-Prerequisites: CDS 100, CDS 101 or instructor permission.
+Dynamics of group interaction/group composition, goal setting, managing tasks, roles and normative boundaries; skill practice.
+Prerequisites: CDS 100, CDS 101 or instructor's signature.

 CDS 205 4 credits